rphii/TimersInterpreter/README.md

 #### Range
 - Takes anything on either side, even a string.
 - If one of either of the side is a string, it will create a range for all characters, e.g. `'abc'-''` is synonymous with `'a'-'b'-'c'-''`.
-Empty strings are "treated" as being the same values as the one on the other side, so the previous range is _actually_ going to be `'a'-'b'-'c'-'c'`.
+Empty strings are removed and the whole construct is reduced to whatever is left, so the previous range is _actually_ going to be `'a'-'b'-'c'`.
 Single characters are converted to their codepoint.
 - If there is a chain of values, e.g. `1-3-5-7` it will automatically assume that the programmer wants this instead `1-3|3-5|5-7`
 - A range of two values creates each value once, so `1-5` is actually `1|2|3|4|5`.
 - If the left side is not specified, default to 0.